These are some of the accessories that can be custom ordered for that special wedding.

 Ring Bearer Pillows

-Not all Jewish ceremonies include the ring bearer, but if your wedding will have one, here’s a beautiful way to feature the rings.
+Not all Jewish ceremonies include a ring bearer, but if your wedding will have one, here’s a beautiful way to feature the rings.
 They can be embroidered with Hebrew or English and have a coordinating satin ribbon to attach the rings.
+Prices start at $30 each.

 There was once an old tradition where the bride would “collect” $1 each time a man asked her to dance.
 It’s not as common today but many brides carry a small satin or silk drawstring bag in which she can put wedding cards given by her guests.
 The bag can be embroidered with the couple’s name and date as well as a custom design.